 Bay Area Storytelling Festival 2026

-One of the longest running storytelling festivals in California, BASF The Story Continues as we again gather to celebrate the vibrant art of storytelling.
-Our nationally acclaimed featured tellers – Andy Offutt Irwin, Motoko and Jasmin Cardenas - will transport us with tales from their diverse backgrounds and traditions, enchanting us with their award-winning storytelling, and bringing the ancient art alive for modern audiences.
-Join us for a full day of story concerts, a workshop, a SAC Showcase and an opportunity to tell a story of your own at our Open Mic.
-This will be a festival not to be missed!
+Celebrate the vibrant art of storytelling.
+Our nationally acclaimed featured tellers – Andy Offutt Irwin, Motoko and Jasmin Cardenas - enchant and entertain with tales from their diverse backgrounds and traditions.
+Don’t miss their award-winning storytelling, as they bring this ancient art to life for modern audiences.
+Enjoy this full day of story concerts, a workshop, a Storytelling Association of California Showcase.

 The Festival is thrilled to welcome these internationally known artists: